George Wythe Baylor: Civil War

-Texas rangers
+Texas Rangers

-After the close of the war he lived in Galveston, Dallas and San Antonio, and in 1879 was sent out as second or junior lieutenant of company C (Harrington's company), Texas rangers, to El Paso, by Governor Roberts.
-This was just after Mexicans had murdered a number of Americans at San Elizario, El Paso county, and there was much excitement along the border.
-His first fight with the Apaches was on October 7, three weeks after he got to his post, when the Indians made a raid.
-One Mexican had been killed by the Indians and a party of Mexicans went along with the rangers in pursuit of them across the Rio Grande.
-Overtaking the band at 11 a.m., they fought with them until dark, killing three of their number.
-One horse killed was the rangers' total loss.
+After the close of the war Baylor lived in Galveston, Dallas and San Antonio, and in 1879 was sent out as second or junior lieutenant of Company C (Harrington's company), Texas Rangers, to El Paso, by Governor Roberts.
+Baylor left San Antonio on August 2, 1879, with his wife, two young daughters, and sister-in-law, two fully laden wagons, a piano, and a game cock with four hens.

-It was shortly after this that Baylor had his first experience with Victorio and his band of Apaches.
-The band had killed 33 of the citizens of the town of Carrisal or Carizal (near what is now Villa Ahumada) in the state of Chihuahua, Mexico.
-A party of 15 had gone out against the Indians, and had all been killed, and a relief party of 18 that had gone out in search of the first party had also been killed by the Apaches.
-The citizens of El Paso del Norte (now Juarez) organized and asked Baylor and his rangers to join their party to go in pursuit of Victorio.
+This was just after Mexicans had killed a number of Americans at San Elizario, El Paso County, and there was much excitement along the border.
+His first fight with the Apaches was on October 7, three weeks after he got to his post, when the Apaches made a raid.
+One Mexican had been killed by the Apaches and a party of Mexicans went along with the Rangers in pursuit of them across the Rio Grande into Mexico.
+Overtaking the band at 11 am, they fought with them until dark, killing three Apaches.
+One horse killed was the Rangers' total loss.It was shortly after this that Baylor had his first experience with Victorio and his band of Apaches.
+The band had killed 33 of the citizens of the town of Carrizal (near what is now Villa Ahumada) in the state of Chihuahua, Mexico.
+A party of 15 had gone out against the Apaches, and had all been killed, and a relief party of 18 that had gone out in search of the first party had also been killed by the Apaches.
+The citizens of El Paso del Norte (now Juarez) organized and asked Baylor and his Rangers to join their party to go in pursuit of Victorio.
 Baylor consented, and when the two parties got together the Mexicans wanted him to take full charge of the expedition.
 Baylor, however, objected that, they being on Mexican soil, a Mexican ought to command, whereupon an old pioneer Mexican, Francisco Escajeda, was made leader, and Baylor served as second in command.
 Nothing came of the expedition, however, for, upon scouring the neighborhood of the raid, it was found that the Apaches had crossed over again into New Mexico, and could not be located.
 Thirty-two bodies of the Mexicans were found and buried.
 A number of saddles were also found.